 - L.R.
 Williamson's comic novel Prairie Springs ("a young Jewish woman... and her gay best friend" move from Manhattan to a small Texas town; more than secrets come out).

-- NEW!
-Cayr Ariel Wulff's Circling the Waggins; How 5 Misfit Dogs Saved Me from Bewilderness (from the author: Unflinching in its honest portrayal of two women and their life together, founded on the love of dogs.
-Her previous book is Born Without a Tail (true-life adventures of two animal rescuers living with an ever-changing house full of pets).
+- Cayr Ariel Wulff's Circling the Waggins; How 5 Misfit Dogs Saved Me from Bewilderness (an unflinchingly honest portrayal of two women and their life together, founded on the love of dogs.
+Her previous book is Born Without a Tail, the true-life adventures of two animal rescuers living with an ever-changing house full of pets).

 - COMPLETE LIST — including earlier titles.